prabhuanantht/eye-detection/README.md

 ### Note: Didn't keep the backend deployment running as it consumes significant resources.
-But it Works!!!

 ---